Khalifa bin Zayed Al Nahyan: As ruler's representative and crown prince: 1966–1971

-As Deputy Prime Minister
+As deputy prime minister: 1973–1977

 Following the establishment of the UAE in 1971, Khalifa assumed several positions in Abu Dhabi as head of the Abu Dhabi Cabinet.
-After the reconstruction of the Cabinet of the United Arab Emirates, the Abu Dhabi Cabinet was replaced by the Abu Dhabi Executive Council, and Khalifa became the 2nd Deputy Prime Minister of the United Arab Emirates (23 December 1973) and the Chairman of the Executive Council of Abu Dhabi (20 January 1974).
+After the reconstruction of the Cabinet of the United Arab Emirates, the Abu Dhabi Cabinet was replaced by the Abu Dhabi Executive Council, and Khalifa became the 2nd deputy prime minister of the United Arab Emirates (23 December 1973) and the chairman of the Executive Council of Abu Dhabi (20 January 1974).

+In March 1976, His Highness took on the task of founding with his father and leading the Abu Dhabi Investment Authority (ADIA).
+This organization strategically oversees the emirate's financial investments with ensuring a stable income for future generations.

-In May 1976, he became deputy commander of the UAE Armed Forces, under the President.
+In May 1976, he became deputy commander of the UAE Armed Forces, under the president.
 He also became the head of the Supreme Petroleum Council in the late 1980s.
 The post granted him wide powers in energy matters.
 He was also the chairman of the Environmental Research and Wildlife Development Agency.

+In 1981, he established the Abu Dhabi Department of Social Services and Commercial Building as well as the Khalifa Housing Fund to help and support constructions of residential and commercial buildings.
+This initiative sparked construction around Abu Dhabi.

-As President: 2004–2022
+As president: 2004–2022

-He succeeded to the post of Emir of Abu Dhabi and was elected President of the United Arab Emirates (UAE) on 3 November 2004, replacing his father Zayed bin Sultan Al Nahyan, who had died the day before.
+He succeeded to the post of emir of Abu Dhabi and was elected president of the United Arab Emirates (UAE) on 3 November 2004, replacing his father Zayed bin Sultan Al Nahyan, who had died the day before.
 He had been acting president since his father became ill prior to his death.

-On 1 December 2005, the President announced that half of the members of the Federal National Council (FNC), an assembly that advises the president, would be indirectly elected.
+On 1 December 2005, Khalifa announced that half of the members of the Federal National Council (FNC), an assembly that advises the president, would be indirectly elected.
 Half of the council's members were still appointed by the leaders of the emirates.

-In 2009, Khalifa was re-elected as President for a second five-year term.
+In 2009, Khalifa was re-elected as president for a second five-year term.
+He was subsequently re-elected in 2014 and 2019.

 In 2010, Khalifa was described in a WikiLeaks cable signed by then U.S. ambassador Richard G. Olson as a "distant and uncharismatic personage."
-The cable said that Khalifa had risked his reputation and the UAE’s future since 1990, when he described the United States as willing to shed blood to maintain international order and stability in the Gulf.
+The cable said that Khalifa had risked his reputation and the UAE's future since 1990, when he described the United States as willing to shed blood to maintain international order and stability in the Gulf.

 In March 2011, Khalifa sent the United Arab Emirates Air Force to support the military intervention in Libya against Muammar Gaddafi, alongside forces from NATO, Qatar, Sweden and Jordan.

 Khalifa pledged the full support of the UAE to the Bahrain in the face of pro-democracy uprising in 2011.